 Jane Seymour died bearing the longed-for boy, Edward.
 Then Anne of Cleves was rejected shortly after marrying Henry and his next wife, Katherine Howard, was beheaded for treasonous adultery.
 Henry’s sixth and final wife, Katherine Parr, helped to establish his daughters, Mary and Elizabeth, in the line of succession.
 Even she only narrowly escaped condemnation for supporting the Protestants – Henry was still a Catholic at heart, and continued to burn Protestants for heresy.

 Radical Protestant reform began only with the accession of the bookish boy-king Edward VI (r.1547–53), himself an enthusiastic Protestant.
 Despite a West Country rising against the new Protestant Book of Common Prayer (1549), reform intensified under Edward’s Lord Protector, the ambitious Duke of Northumberland.

 A convinced Catholic, Mary immediately set about reversing the Reformation.
 But her initial popularity quickly waned.
-She burned many Protestants and her marriage to Philip II of Spain, whom she made joint ruler of England, was unpopular.
-Failing to conceive a much-desired child with him, ‘Bloody Mary’ died largely unmourned.
-Her subjects welcomed with relief her sister, Elizabeth.
+She burned many Protestants and her marriage to Philip II of Spain was unpopular.
+Failing to conceive a child with him and leaving no heir, ‘Bloody Mary’ died largely unmourned.
+Her subjects welcomed her sister Elizabeth with relief.

 For most people the quality of daily life improved steadily throughout the 16th century.
 But not for all, and late in Elizabeth’s reign a series of Poor Laws addressed the long-standing problem of beggary.